konka-bptl-tech/ullagallu-notes/thoughts/dos.md

 # 3-tier project
-- setup infra for 3-tier project using terraform
+- setup infra for 3-tier project using terraform[completed]
 - setup CI/CD pipelines for 3-tier project using jenkins
-- Blue-Green Deployment testing
+- Blue-Green Deployment
+- CloudWatch Integration get logs of backend and frontend as well as memory usage and everyting nof request...............

 # Migration to Serverless
 - setup infra for serverless using terraform